-The Lasair Community Broker2 is a platform for astronomers to work effectively with the LSST transient alert stream.
-While Lasair itself is not considered, by the Rubin IPC, as an in-kind contribution attracting data rights, it is critical to at least one other UK in-kind contribution (UKD-UKD-S10 (4MOST follow-up)).
+The Lasair Community Broker3 is a platform for astronomers to work effectively with the LSST transient alert stream.
+While Lasair itself is not considered, by the Rubin IPC, as an in-kind contribution attracting data rights, it is critical to at least one other UK in-kind contribution (UKD-UKD-S10 (4MOST follow-up)) and likely to be a significant advantage for UKD-UKD-S16 (Adler solar-system classifier).
 It is also of significant value to those in the Rubin community who are interested in time-domain astronomy.

 The LSST alerts are expected to begin to stream towards the end of the first year of telescope operations and then to continue throughout the life of the survey.
 In advance of the LSST stream, Lasair is working with an alert stream from the Zwicky Transient Facility, which is a recognised precursor telescope for LSST.
-Further, the Observatory is expected to make a test stream available, mimicking what a broker will receive during Operations, in the run-up to the start of Operations.
+Further, the Observatory is expected to make available, in the run-up to Operations, a test stream that mimic what a broker will receive during Operations.